Fear Factor Live

-Fear Factor Live was a stunt stage show attraction located in the World Expo section at Universal Studios Florida and in the Upper Lot section at Universal Studios Hollywood.
+Fear Factor Live was a stunt show attraction located in the World Expo section at Universal Studios Florida and in the Upper Lot section at Universal Studios Hollywood.
 Both attractions opened in spring 2005.
 The Hollywood attraction was closed on August 14, 2008, to make way for Creature from the Black Lagoon: The Musical, which opened in spring 2009.
 The Florida attraction began operating on a seasonal schedule on June 3, 2005.
 The attraction began running again on a full-time basis (except for Halloween Horror Nights considerations) in summer 2010.
 The attraction was based on the NBC television series Fear Factor and featured theme park guests becoming contestants in various stunts inspired by the show.
 After temporarily closing in March 2020 due to the COVID-19 pandemic, Universal confirmed in October 2021 that the attraction would not reopen.

 Universal Studios Florida

 Main show

 There are 3 main stunts in each show (which uses 6 volunteers which are picked before the show for controlling of the stunt elements), along with two mini-stunts (which uses different volunteers which are selected at least 30 minutes prior to each show).